Next: , Previous: Overview, Up: Top

 If the actor does not have a valid allocation, this function will return the actor's natural height, that is the preferred height of the actor.

-If you care whether you get the preferred height or the height that has been assigned to the actor, you should probably call a different function like clutter-actor-get-allocation-coords to retrieve the allocated size or clutter-actor-get-preferred-height to retrieve the preferred height.
+If you care whether you get the preferred height or the height that has been assigned to the actor, you should probably call a different function like clutter-actor-get-allocation-box to retrieve the allocated size or clutter-actor-get-preferred-height to retrieve the preferred height.

 If an actor has a fixed height, for instance a height that has been assigned using clutter-actor-set-height, the height returned will be the same value.